jay01varma/JobHive/README.md

 ## Acknowledgements

 - This project was inspired by the need for a convenient way to search and collect job listings from multiple websites.
-- We are grateful to the open-source community for providing libraries and tools that made this project possible.
+- I am grateful to the open-source community for providing libraries and tools that made this project possible.